PDE estimates for multi-dimensional KPZ equation: Bounds for the infra-red cut-off inhomogeneous equation

+Having a "Trotter formula" in this setting means proving that $\psi^{(n)}$ converges in some norm to $\psi$, solution of (\ref{eq:KPZdowntoj}).
 Trotter formulas have been shown with some generality for non-linear monotonous operators acting on Hilbert spaces \cite{Bre}.
-However here the natural spaces, $L^{\infty}$ or ${\cal W}^{1,\infty}$, are not Hilbert spaces.
-To show this lemma we therefore follow instead the proof of convergence of "viscous splitting" algorithms for the Navier-Stokes equation, as found in \cite{BerMaj}, \S 3.4, resting on their {\em stability} and {\em consistency}.
-The proof is however deferred after the following crucial bound in ${\cal H}^{\lambda}$ norm.
+However here the natural spaces, $L^{\infty}$, ${\cal W}^{1,\infty}$ and their localized counterparts, ${\cal H}^{\lambda}$, ${\cal W}_j^{1,\infty;\lambda}$, are not Hilbert spaces.
+To show this lemma we therefore follow instead the proof of convergence of "viscous splitting" algorithms for the Navier-Stokes equation, as found in \cite{BerMaj}, \S 3.4, resting on their {\em stability} and {\em consistency}. {\em Stability} means that the sequence $(\psi^{(n)})_n$ is bounded in the relevant norms.
+Once one has proved stability, one may prove {\em consistency}, i.e. prove that $\psi^{(n)}-\psi$ converges to $0$ when $n\to\infty$.